sweattep/modern_quotes/README.md

 >It is better to light a candle in the dark than to curse the darkness.

 >You only see a rainbow after it rains...

+>The automation of data-driven stories has freed up journalists to focus on writing critical, qualitative articles.